Setole

 Setole (Setole, Setolë) is a village in the municipality of Tetovo, North Macedonia.

 Demographics

+Setole is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
+The village had a total of 19 Christian households and 1 bachelor.

 According to the 2021 census, the village had a total of 22 inhabitants.
 Ethnic groups in the village include: